Swallowed or Inhaled Objects

-- Has swallowed an object that doesn't come out in the stool within 7 days.
+- Has swallowed an object that doesn't come out in the stool within a few days.

 About 80% to 90% of swallowed objects, like chewing gum, are harmless and pass through the digestive tract without problems.
 But some types of objects can cause more serious problems when they are swallowed.
 These objects include:

 - Sharp objects, such as open safety pins, bones, toothpicks, needles, razor blades, or broken thermometers.